erasmus-without-paper/ewp-specs-sec-cliauth-httpsig/README.md

 response SHOULD include a proper `<developer-message>`.

+### Ignore unsigned headers

+Servers MUST ignore all request headers which hadn't been signed by the client.
+They might have been added by the attacker in transport.
+This is important especially in cases when TLS is not used in some parts of the transport, or when you don't fully trust the partner's TLS implementation.

+The safest way to properly ignore such headers is to modify your `Request` object *now* (during the authentication and authorization process), by either removing the suspicious headers, or at least changing their name (e.g. prepending it with `Unsigned-`).
+Then, pass the modified `Request` along as the result of your authentication, so that the actual API you are implementing believes that the client didn't supply these headers at all.
+This approach is much safer than trusting yourself to remember to verify this every time before you access every header in every single ones of your APIs (and some APIs might be dependent on request's headers).

 ### Identify the covered HEIs

 In most cases, you will also need to identify which HEIs are covered by the